Monero Classic (XMC) Price Reaches $0.34 on Top Exchanges

-Monero Classic (CURRENCY:XMC) traded up 2.3% against the U.S. dollar during the 24 hour period ending at 19:00 PM E.T. on July 9th.
-Over the last week, Monero Classic has traded down 4.8% against the U.S. dollar.
-One Monero Classic coin can now be purchased for about $0.34 or 0.00000987 BTC on popular cryptocurrency exchanges.
-Monero Classic has a market cap of $6.43 million and approximately $19,906.00 worth of Monero Classic was traded on exchanges in the last 24 hours.
+Monero Classic (CURRENCY:XMC) traded down 0.7% against the US dollar during the 24-hour period ending at 0:00 AM E.T. on July 12th.
+One Monero Classic coin can currently be bought for about $0.34 or 0.00001018 BTC on popular exchanges.
+Over the last week, Monero Classic has traded down 3.6% against the US dollar.
+Monero Classic has a total market cap of $6.46 million and $25,844.00 worth of Monero Classic was traded on exchanges in the last day.

 Monero Classic Coin Profile